OWN YOUR CRAFT

 Our conservatory structure allows students to select an industry-focused specialization based on their individual interests.
 As a student, you’ll learn how to enhance a story through the use of lighting and composition while working with industry-standard camera equipment on a live set.

-- •Our Bachelor of Science in Film program is 120 credit hours and 36 months in length.
+- •Our Bachelor of Science in Film Production Degree with a concentration in Cinematography is 120 credit hours and 36 months in length.

 - •Each class is studied exclusively during a four-week period allowing students to focus on one particular subject at a time.